 Some people may choose to experiment with addictive substances, thinking they can quit before they become addicted.
-However, there are several factors that determine how quickly you can become addicted to a substance.
+However, several factors determine how quickly you can become addicted to a substance.

 If you are going through a difficult period in your life, you may be more susceptible to drug or alcohol addiction.
 When your mental health is under stress, you may fail to recognize the beginnings of addiction or be unable to stop it.
 Substance abuse can become a crutch that props up a life that you’re unhappy with.
 Stress or loneliness can also fuel drug addiction to make it more appealing.

 People with unhealthy diets and lifestyles may also become addicted more quickly.
 When your body is not healthy, the cocktail of chemicals you produce will be unbalanced.
-This can lead to mental health conditions that foster substance abuse.
+Unbalanced chemicals in your system can lead to mental health conditions that foster substance abuse.

-Any kind of known mental illness is a big concern for substance abuse.
-The person may have a number of underlying illnesses, such as an addictive personality or depression, that can fuel substance abuse.
+Any known mental illness is a big concern for drug addiction.
+The person may have some underlying illnesses, such as an addictive personality or depression, that can fuel substance abuse.
 A mentally ill person may also not realize that they are going further and further into their addiction.

 Unfortunately, using drugs rewires your brain.
-These substances work by activating the reward centers in your brain, and triggering them at a higher level than you would normally experience in daily life.
+These materials work by activating the reward centers in your brain and triggering them at a higher level than you would normally experience in daily life.
 But when you do this, your brain becomes more tolerant to stimulation in the reward center.
-If you are a previous drug or alcohol abuser, your reward center is already wired to crave strong stimulation; starting to use a new substance is a recipe for quick addiction.
+If you are a previous drug or alcohol abuser, your reward center is already wired to crave intense stimulation; starting to use a new substance is a recipe for quick addiction.

 Alcoholism is a good predictor of a person who will become addicted to a new substance quickly.
 Often, alcoholics already have an addictive personality that feeds well into substance addiction.